 2019 Children’s Mental Health Awareness Art Competition

-To celebrate the National Children’s Mental Health Awareness Day on May 9th, 2019, the City of Fremont Human Services Department (HSD), Youth and Family Services (YFS) in partnership with Fremont Unified School District (FUSD), and with support from Kaiser Permanente is hosting our second annual FUSD Student Art competition.
+We celebrated National Children’s Mental Health Awareness Day on May 9th, 2019.
+The City of Fremont Human Services Department (HSD), Youth and Family Services (YFS) in partnership with Fremont Unified School District (FUSD), and with support from Kaiser Permanente hosted the second annual FUSD Student Art competition.

 "Sharing Feelings and Hope"

-Create your masterpiece and help us promote Mental Health Awareness illustrated through fine and graphic arts, creative writing, or digital media!
+Many artistic students submitted art pieces that will help us promote Mental Health Awareness illustrated through fine and graphic arts, creative writing, and digital media!